 In ancient and medieval science, the humors are the four bodily fluids whose balance was required for the individual's health.
 They correspond to the four elements in Aristotle's philosophy: blood: fire; phlegm: water; choler (or yellow bile): air; and melancholy (or black bile): earth.
 Excess of blood (hot and dry), for example made one sanguine; phlegm (cold and wet), phlegmatic; etc. Cure was by enantiopathy, so that a fever would be treated with cold, and so forth.
-The idea may have originated with Empedocles in the 5th century BC, and we still retain something of it in modern words such as "choleric" and "phlegmatic."
+The idea may have originated with Empedocles in the fifth century B.C., and we still retain something of it in modern words such as "choleric" and "phlegmatic."